costajob/app-servers/README.md

 .NET Core is an open-source framework for running .NET applications cross platform.
 C# is a simple, powerful, type-safe, object-oriented language.
 It inherited many features from Java, but recently added some desirable paradigms such as futures, pattern matching and deconstructions.

+### Pony
+[Pony](https://www.ponylang.org/) 0.14.0 is installed via homebrew.
+Pony is an object-oriented, actor-model, capabilities-secure AOT compiled programming language.
+Pony is aimed to be type safe, exception safe, memory safe and data race free courtesy of its secure type system.

 ### Nim
 [Nim](http://nim-lang.org/) 0.17.0 is installed viw homebrew.
 Nim is an efficient, Python inspired, strong typed language that comes with a pretty flexible compliler able to produce code in C (default), C++, JavaScript or ObjectiveC.
 Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.

-### Pony
-[Pony](https://www.ponylang.org/) 0.14.0 is installed via homebrew.
-Pony is an object-oriented, actor-model, capabilities-secure AOT compiled programming language, compatible with C/C++ code.
-Pony is aimed to be type safe, exception safe, memory safe and data race free courtesy of its secure type system.

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.22.0 is installed via homebrew.